Volleyball picks up nonconference win

-LITTLE ROCK -- Never trailing, the John Brown University volleyball team captured its fourth straight victory with a sweep (25-13, 25-15, 25-17) of Philander Smith (Ark.) on Wednesday evening inside Mims Gymnasium.
+LITTLE ROCK -- Never trailing, the John Brown University volleyball team captured its fourth straight victory with a sweep (25-13, 25-15, 25-17) of Philander Smith on March 24 inside Mims Gymnasium.

 The Panthers (9-10) had their three-match winning streak stunted, and were held a mere .117 (20-11-77) clip in just their fourth three-set sweep of the season.